Akiz-Ivanov/trivia-game-v3-backend/README.md

 - **Input validation** using the validator library
 - **Unknown endpoint handling** for better API responses

+## ⚠️ Deployment Notes

+This backend is currently deployed on Render's free tier, which has the following limitations:
+- **Cold starts**: The server spins down after 15 minutes of inactivity, causing a 30-60 second delay on the first request
+- **Mitigation**: The frontend implements health checks and automatically falls back to direct Radio Browser API calls if the backend is unavailable
+- Users can also access hardcoded popular stations and localStorage favorites without any backend dependency

+For production deployment, consider using a paid tier or alternative hosting to eliminate cold starts.

 ## 🛠️ Tech Stack

 - **Node.js** + **Express 5.1** - Core server framework